 The Only Types of Cookware You Should Use

-If you're worried about chemicals leaching into your food in your own kitchen, you'll want to stock up on the safest types of pots and pans.
+If you're worried about chemicals leaching into your food in your kitchen, stock up on the safest types of pots and pans.

 Find out what a professional chef thinks is the best cookware.

 If you prefer to cook with aluminum pots and pans, be sure they’re anodized.
 “Anodized cookware has a thin layer of aluminum oxide on its surface that makes it more durable and less likely to flake off and corrode, making it the safest aluminum option,” says Brown.

 Non-anodized aluminum products may introduce trace amounts of aluminum into food.
 It’s one of the grilling mistakes that can make your food toxic.

 Copper cookware not only conducts heat well, but it’s also attractive, durable and free of harmful chemicals.
 Just steer clear if you have Wilson’s disease, a rare inherited disorder.